The Organiser

 As the demand for satellite connectivity grows, so does the demand for access to the necessary spectrum that is required to power and support this growth.
 The challenges of spectrum allocation and licencing for Non-Terrestrial Networks are becoming increasingly complex.
 This is illustrated by the fact that in the current four-year cycle as we build up to ITU’s 2027 World Radiocommunication Conference (WRC-27), eighty per cent of the agenda items that are being studied are related in some way to satellite and NTN services.
 This session will examine how the evolution of the satellite sector is reshaping the framework for spectrum licencing and access models, highlighting the regulatory challenges and opportunities that arise as a result.
 It will explore key issues on the WRC-27 agenda and their potential impact on the future development of various NTN technologies.
 The discussion will focus on how to establish a sustainable spectrum framework that not only safeguards existing services but also fosters innovation and supports new market entrants.

-Flagships of the European Space programme – Copernicus, Galileo, and the newly launched IRIS² – are critical pillars of the continent’s space presence and ambition.
+Flagships of the EU Space programme – Copernicus, Galileo, and the newly launched IRIS² – are critical pillars of the continent’s space presence and ambition.
 These initiatives not only enhance Europe’s technological and economic competitiveness but also address important defence, security, and sustainability challenges in an evolving global landscape.
 The following sessions explore the future of these programmes, reflecting on lessons from past successes and identifying strategies to ensure their continued key contributions to Europe’s broader space ambitions.

-Galileo and Copernicus, the existing pillars of the European Space Programme, remain just as vital to Europe’s space ambitions today as they were at their inception.
+Galileo and Copernicus, the existing pillars of the EU Space Programme, remain just as vital to the EU’s space ambitions today as they were at their inception.
 With the new Commission reaffirming its commitment to these projects, their role in Europe’s strategic landscape seems set to evolve.
 Amidst an increasingly complex geopolitical landscape – both on Earth and in Space – this session will explore Galileo and Copernicus’ growing significance within Europe’s defence and security frameworks.
 Panelists will assess proposed actions and discuss how these initiatives can be further aligned with broader strategic objectives to enhance autonomy, resilience, and global competitiveness.

 Europe’s role in space is evolving, requiring a balance between collaboration, strategic autonomy, and global influence.
 Within its ecosystem, nations, firms, and agencies must work together while expanding international partnerships to remain competitive.
 As private actors gain prominence, public-private cooperation will be key.
 Meanwhile, Europe must navigate space governance to promote trust, prevent geopolitical tensions, and uphold space as a global commons.
 This session will explore how Europe can champion space as a domain for global cooperation rather than geopolitical rivalry and what role regulatory frameworks, such as the EU Space Act, might play in shaping the future of international space diplomacy.
 Looking ahead to 2030 and beyond, how should Europe define its vision, responsibilities and international partnerships in the evolving space ecosystem?